 |

-“A book for all readers.
-Coren brings Lewis to life in a study which should send adults and children scurrying to bookshelves.”
+| | “A book for all readers.
+Coren brings Lewis to life in a study which should send adults and children scurrying to bookshelves.”—London Free Press

 C.S.
-LEWIS: THE MAN WHO CREATED NARNIA
+LEWIS: THE MAN WHO CREATED NARNIAby Michael Coren

 Starting with "Beginnings", Coren tells of the fascinating details of the childhood and youth of Lewis, one that was, in Lewis's own words full of "long corridors, attics explored in solitude, sunlit rooms and endless books".
 It continues with his studies at Oxford, his subsequent celebrated teaching career at Oxford, his wonderful friendships with other great writers like J.R.R.
 Tolkien, Charles Williams, and George Sayer, his meeting and marriage with Joy Davidman, and how he dealt with the sorrow of her death.